konrad/Introduction_to_the_Unix_Shell_for_biologists/Handout.md

     $ cut -f 3 NC_016810.gff | grep -c tRNA

-To get the number of entries for all other feature we could just replace the `tRNA`.
-But we can also get the number for all of them at
+To get the number of entries for all other feature we could just replace the `tRNA` e.g. by `rRNA`.
+But we can also get the number for all of them at once using this constellation:
-once:

     $ grep -v "#" NC_016810.gff | cut -f 3 | sort | uniq -c